What We Learned Launching Edumo's Beta for Language Teachers

 -

-Active exercises, where students apply what they’ve learned — like writing short answers, recording audio, or selecting the right words from a list.
+Active exercises (productive skills practice), where students apply what they've learned, like writing short answers, recording audio, or selecting the right words from a list.

 -

-Passive exercises, to support memorization — like mix & match, quizzes, or flashcards.
+Passive exercises (receptive reinforcement), to support memorization — like mix & match, quizzes, or flashcards.

 2. The Design Needed to Pop (Less Brown, Please!)